FEMap#

 Parameters:

-• labelA, labelB – the ligands being measured.
+• labelA, labelB (str | Hashable) – The ligands being measured.
 The measurement is taken from ligandA to ligandB, i.e. ligandA is the “old” or lambda=0.0 state, and ligandB is the “new” or lambda=1.0 state.

-• value (openff.units.Quantity) – the measured DDG value, as kcal/mol, or kJ/mol.
+• value (openff.units.Quantity) – The measured DDG value, as kcal/mol, or kJ/mol.

-• uncertainty (openff.units.Quantity) – the uncertainty in the measurement
+• uncertainty (openff.units.Quantity) – The uncertainty in the measurement.

 check_weakly_connected() bool[source]#